tesseract-ocr/tessdoc/InputFormats.md

 ## Supported input formats

-Tesseract uses the [Leptonica](https://github.com/DanBloomberg/leptonica) library to read images with one of these formats:
+Tesseract uses the [Leptonica](https://github.com/DanBloomberg/leptonica) library to read images in one of these formats:

 * PNG - requires libpng, libz
 * JPEG - requires libjpeg / libjpeg-turbo